blainekasten/guard-flow/README.md

     $ gem install guard-flow

+Run the Guard init CLI tool to append the flow check on javascript files:

+    $ guard init flow

 Install the Flow binaries.
 Checkout this [documentation](http://flowtype.org/docs/getting-started.html) to figure out how to install Flow.

 ## Contributing